waffelroffel/BeefSimulator/README.md

 from configs.conf import conf

-bs = BeefSimulator(conf, T_conf, C_conf) # initialize a BeefSimulator with the given configs, will save the header data in data/"folder_name"/header.json bs.solve_all() # iterate all time steps for Temperature and save the temperature data in data/"folder_name"/T.dat
+bs = BeefSimulator(conf, T_conf, C_conf) # initialize a BeefSimulator with the given configs, will save the header data in data/"folder_name"/header.json bs.solver() # iterate all time steps for Temperature and Concentration and save the data in data/"folder_name"/
 ```

 ---